dagger/dagger/docs/guidelines/1227-contributing.md

 To add a secret called `SECRET_SECRET` to the tests/secrets_sops.yaml:

-Ensure that you have sops installed: https://github.com/mozilla/sops
+Ensure that you have [SOPS](https://github.com/mozilla/sops) installed.

 Run the following from the root of your local repo fork: